4.82% Fixed For Life NatWest Equity Release

 Lifetime Mortgages for Different Age Groups

 There are various lifetime mortgage options for different age groups.
-For those aged 65 and above, consider options like The Marsden Building Society lifetime mortgages over 65.
+For those aged 65 and above, consider alternatives like The Marsden Building Society lifetime mortgages over 65.

 RIO mortgages have gained popularity among retirees.
 This mortgage type allows homeowners to pay only the interest on their loan throughout their lifetime, with the principal amount paid when the property is sold.
 Notable products in this category include the TSB RIO mortgage, Yorkshire Building Society RIO mortgage, and the Nationwide RIO mortgage.